Blair2004/NexoPOS/readme/php/Roles-Permissions-And-Security.md

 ns()->restrict([ 'manage.options' ]);
 ```

-The method "restrict" takes an array of permissions as a parameters. by default, if more than one permission is passed, that means the user with a specific role
+The method "restrict" takes an array of permission's namespace as values. by default, if more than one permission is passed, that means the user with a specific role
 will have to have all the permissions provided.
 In order to grant the access for one of the permissions provided, a second parameter is required.
 That second parameter
 can either be "all" or "any".
 By default, the second parameter is set to "all".